-When our lights flickered again on Tuesday of this week during storm #12, I had that “never again” resolve.
+When our lights flickered again during storm #12, I had that “never again” resolve.
 Of course, for any emergency we know it’s imperative to have safety items such as flashlights, batteries, candles and a way to light them, emergency food, water, and first aid kit.
 What else?
 A hand crank radio is wise to have, too, not just for a power loss but for a severe emergency, such as after an earthquake.

 Additional power outage tips

 - Fridge and Freezer: Ice in the fridge and freezer can help preserve the temperatures needed for food to stay safe.
 The FDA says that a fridge needs to be at 40f or lower for food safety.
 Freezers should be as close to 0f as possible.
 And, of course, we should limit how much we open the doors since each time it will warm the interior.

 - Ice in your ice maker may melt during a prolonged power outage.
 We hadn’t thought about it until a puddle appeared by the freezer door.
 If you can load that ice into large plastic bags and seal them, they may help to keep the freezer a little cooler and not ruin your floor in the process.

 - Dry ice keeps longer than regular ice.
 Some grocery stores do carry it and I wish we had thought to buy it on the first day of the outage.

 - Camping tools: I confess that I’m not much of a camper, but I was grateful when my husband pulled out his old camping stove and used it to make me breakfast in our backyard.
 These stoves and their fuel aren’t too expensive and might be a worthwhile emergency backup tool you’d want to consider having.